The Most Common Service Catalog Mistakes (And How to Fix 'Em)

 We’ve been clear about the importance your service catalog makes to both your service desk and the happiness of your IT staff.
 If you want to maximize the tools that the service catalog offers, you’ll need to optimize.
 And even if you haven’t been guilty of making these service catalog mistakes yourself, there are surely a couple takeaways from this list you could use to tighten the screws a bit.

 The rest is going to be about using the right tool for the job, and making sure that you use them intelligently.
-InvGate Service Desk is a powerful, intuitive service desk solution that allows for easy service catalog creation, as well as a seamless integration into the self-service portal.
+InvGate Service Management is a powerful, intuitive service desk solution that allows for easy service catalog creation, as well as a seamless integration into the self-service portal.
 But don't take our word for it -- try it for free with a 30-day trial.

 Read other articles like this : ITSM, Service Catalog